Advertisement

 5 minute read

-Sending money across an African border should not be this complicated.
+Sending money across Africa should not be complicated.

-Yet for millions of people on the continent, a cross-border transfer still passes through a chain of intermediary banks, each one adding a fee, each one adding a delay, each one doing nothing particularly useful except existing in the middle.
+Yet for millions of people on the continent, a cross-border transfer still passes through a chain of intermediary banks, each one adding a fee, a delay, and a potential failure point.

 Maplerad is solving Africa’s cross-border problem